StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

     # General network configuration parameter.
     $ stratus-config default_gateway frontend.example.org

-In this example, the Front-End is configured on IP address 192.0.43.10, and two IP/MAC address pairs are defined, which must match your DHCP configuration if you're using an external server.
+In this example, the Front-End is configured on IP address 192.0.43.10 and two IP/MAC address pairs are defined for virtual machines.

 **You must use the real values for the Front End IP addresses and for the range of addresses you will use for the virtual machines.**